danfuzz/samizdat/doc/library-guide/Peg.md

 token type.

 The output of the functions named `Peg::make*` are all parsing rules.
-These are all transparent derived values with a type that binds the `parse` generic.
+These are all derived data values with a type that binds the `parse` generic.
 A `parse` method accepts at least two arguments, and may also accept additional arguments: